Hedius/BF4StatusBot/README.md

 ## 2. venv/host
 The bot is not daemonized.
+It is recommended to use the docker image!

 1. You only need the folder **src**.
 2. (**optional**) switch to a venv